pdxdave/movie-project/Wireframe.md

 ![](home_wireframe.png)

-With respect to arrangement of components, the Homepage will be all encomapsing.
+With respect to arrangement of components, the Homepage will be all encompasing.
 It will contain everything you see here.

 1. Banner
 2. Logo